greg-raven/grus/_posts/2013-04-28-why-abortion-must-be-legalized-2.md

 ---
 title: 'Why abortion must be legalized'
-date: '2013-04-28T12:20:00-08:00'
 layout: post
 categories:
 - Information
 tags:
 - abortion
 ---

-If we don’t legalize abortion, women will be forced to endure unsanitary back-room operations by untrained hacks, placing their very lives in danger.
+If we don't legalize abortion, women will be forced to endure unsanitary back-room operations by untrained hacks, placing their very lives in danger.

 [Scissors-wielding abortionist arrested on multiple murder counts](https://michellemalkin.com/2011/01/19/scissors-wielding-abortionist-arrested-on-multiple-murder-counts/)